 Hand, Foot, and Mouth Disease (HFMD) sounds scary when you first hear the name.
 I remember feeling that small wave of panic myself.
 But after walking through it at home with my kids, I’ve learned that calm, informed care makes a big difference both for children and for us as parents.
+HFMD is common in young children, especially those under 10.
+It spreads easily in schools and homes.

 JOIN US ON WHATSAPP FOR MORE UPDATES